David-Else/developer-workstation-setup-script-debian/README.md

    cd developer-workstation-setup-script-debian
    ```

-4. Customize the software selection by modifying the `packages.yml` file according to your preferences.
+4. Customize the software selection by modifying the `packages.yml` and `install-binaries-playbook.yml` files according to your preferences.

 5. Run the main installation playbooks:

+   > Note: When prompted for the `BECOME` password in Ansible, enter your user password.
+Your account must have administrative privileges.

    ```sh
    ansible-playbook ./install-playbook.yml -K